Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

-While SciPy has some amount of funding through grants and such, and could conceivably pay for a compiler licence to use for producing wheels, the requirements of building things in CI regularly (to avoid the otherwise inevitable bitrot) would cost a lot and not be a judicious use of the limited funds available.
+While SciPy has some amount of funding through grants and such, and could conceivably pay for a compiler licence to use for producing wheels, the requirements of building things in CI regularly – to avoid the otherwise inevitable bitrot – would cost a lot and not be a judicious use of the limited funds available.

-What ended up happening is that one lone developer managed to custom-build a MinGW-based toolchain (in other words, GCC on Windows), carefully adapted to use the right-sized integers and to conform to the MSVC ABI.
+What ended up happening is that one lone developer managed to custom-build a MinGW-based toolchain, carefully adapted to use the right-sized integers and to conform to the MSVC ABI.
-This is enough to pass through Meson's sanity checks (after all, it is a consistent toolchain), however it is again subtly-yet-crucially different from the requirements that would be necessary for wide-spread use in conda-forge.
+This is enough to pass through Meson's sanity checks (after all, GCC is a consistent toolchain), however it is again subtly-yet-crucially different from the requirements that would be necessary for wide-spread use in conda-forge.